 - If the player doubles, the dealer's first card is an Ace and the dealer gets Blackjack, the player loses their doubled bet.
 If the dealer's first card is of value 10 and the dealer gets Blackjack, the player receives back half of their doubled bet.

 If the first two cards in a hand have the same value, you may split them into two separate hands by placing a second bet equal to the original bet (creating one bet on each split hand).
 You may draw as many cards as you like on each split hand, unless you split two Aces (in which case you can receive only one additional card for each Ace).
 If you receive an Ace and a ten-value card in a split hand, it is considered 21 and not Blackjack.
 You can double down only once per split hand and never on split Aces.
 You can click CASHBACK on one or both split hands.

 You may wish to double your bet if, after you are dealt your first two cards, you think that the third card will allow you to beat the dealer's hand.
 By choosing to double, the bet amount becomes twice the original (with the difference taken out of your balance) and you are dealt one more card.
 You can also double down after splitting a pair.

-If the dealer shows an Ace in their initial hand, you are given a chance to insure your bet against the dealer having a Blackjack.
+- If the dealer shows an Ace in their initial hand, you are given a chance to insure your bet against the dealer having a Blackjack.
 If you get Insurance, an amount equal to half your original bet is placed separately on the table.
-If the dealer's first card is of value 10 the insurance is not offered.
-If the dealer has Blackjack, you are paid 2 to 1 on your insurance.
+If the dealer does have Blackjack, you are paid 2 to 1 on your insurance.
 If the dealer does not have Blackjack, you lose the insurance amount.

-If you decide to deactivate the insurance option during the existing game session, insurance will not be offered.
+- If you decide to deactivate the insurance offering during the existing game session, insurance will not be offered.
 In order to use insurance again, it must be reactivated through the game settings dialog accessible by clicking the MENU button.

 This game includes 3 side bets, besides Insurance: